webpro/responsive-web-apps/README.md

     * to run directly on Firefox OS (or point the [Firefox OS Simulator](https://marketplace.firefox.com/developers/docs/firefox_os_simulator) directly to this repo).
 * Build script (using Grunt and r.js) to optimize the modules (run `grunt build`).

 It is also served as a [running demo](http://webpro.github.io/responsive-web-apps/).
+For a more in-depth introduction and overview, read [Building a Responsive Web Application](http://mobile.smashingmagazine.com/2013/06/12/building-a-responsive-web-application/).

 ## Run & build